perryOnCrack/perryoncrack.github.io/apps/rez.md

 ## Changelogs

-### Version 1.7 (Update not ready yet):
+### Version 1.7 (2023-12-11):

-- New Feature:
+- New Features:
-    - Contact search.
+    - Contact search:
+        - You can access its settings under `Settings -> Contact Search`.
-    - App & contact alias.
+    - App &amp; contact alias:
+        - You can access it in apps/contacts' info menu(long press menu).

 - Changes:
-    - Scribble search will now query against the words in the app or contact's name.
+    - Scribble search now queries against words in app/contact's name.
-    - More comprehensive user manual.
+    - Updated user manual, now with GIFs! *(They are animated webp actually.)*

 - Bug Fixes:
-    - Various backend stability fixes.
-    - Fixed an issue where using pointer device other than touch in the scribble area causing unexpected behaviors.
+    - Fixed an issue where scribble with pointer devices other than touch causing unexpected behaviors and crashing.
+    - Various stability fixes.

 ### Version 1.6-fix3 (2023-11-21):